Should Young Hockey Players Lift Weights? A Message For Parents

 Bones can actually adapt in a positive manner to gradual loading from weight training, and there have been several studies reporting increased bone mineral density in response to resistance and plyometric training (Source 7, Source 8, Source 9, Source 10).
 The are numerous studies for a wide variety of exercise modalities, and despite common myths, prove that resistance training is not dangerous.
 In fact, the myth that weight lifting can stunt growth couldn't be further from the truth.

 When working with young athletes, we, along with most good strength & conditioning coaches, pride ourselves on keeping programs effective, and more importantly safe.
-Our goal isn’t turn kids into weightlifters, but rather start to challenge movement patterns and start to develop strength with an external load.
+Our goal isn’t to turn kids into weightlifters, but rather start to challenge movement patterns and start to develop strength with an external load.

 Benefit #1: Sport Specialization and Overuse Injuries